J4ckson95/J4ckson95/README.md

 <h1 align="center">Hi 👋, I'm Jason López</h1>
 <h3 align="left">Hello!
 My name is Jason Lopez, and I am a passionate electronics engineer and front end web developer.
 My goal is to create amazing web applications that combine exceptional functionality with an attractive and modern design.
-With experience developing applications with React Js and JavaScript, I pride myself on always staying up to date with the latest trends in HTML5 and CSS3 to ensure my projects are at the forefront of web technology.</h3>
+With experience developing applications with React Js and JavaScript, I pride myself on always staying up to date with the latest trends in HTML5 and CSS3 to ensure my projects are at the forefront of web technology.If you are looking for a dedicated, creative and results-focused professional to take your web project to the next level, don't hesitate to contact me! </h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=j4ckson95" alt="j4ckson95" /></a> </p>